 Mandalay Bay: With 84 TV screens and 300 seats, the sports book at Mandalay Bay is easily one of the best in town.
 Offering some of the highest betting limits in all sports, Mandalay Bay has grown accustomed to accepting bets of $100,000 or more for the big game.
 But even those less experienced will feel comfortable here, thanks to the helpful and knowledgeable staff on hand.
 More

 Planet Hollywood: Despite its intimate size, Planet Hollywood's race and sports book is cleverly designed, making every seat perfect.
-Seating areas are arranged stadium-style, and the 20 TVs (12 on each side of the book) are strategically placed on the bottom level for optimum viewing.
+Seating areas are arranged stadium-style, and the 33 plasma TVs are strategically placed on the bottom level for optimum viewing.
 The surrounding sports bar has additional seats and TVs and is a comfortable, modern place to enjoy a drink and catch some action.
 However, neither the sports bar nor book has a big-screen TV.
 More

 Wynn: Steve Wynn's resort boasts one of the most luxuriant and exciting sports books.It merges state-of-the-art, multiple screened action with a deep wood-toned lounge setting.
+There are 37 plasmas and three big screens, the largest of which is 12 feet by 12 feet.
 Just off the main floor of this stunning resort, the Wynn sports book is a popular place for high-rolling sports fans when the game gets going.
 More